 Assignments Percentage of final grade

 Tell a Story - Personal Experience Speech 10%

-Chicago Neighborhood Presentation 15%
+My Neighborhood Presentation 15%

 "We NEED to" Team Presentation 20%

 Final Presentation 30%

 Weekly Discussion Board Participation 15%

 Professionalism 10%

-All of the above assignments will be graded on a 100 point scale, except the weekly discussion board, these will be worth 10 points per week.
+All of the above assignments will be graded on a 100-point scale.

-Sakai Gradebook will be used - you should be able to see your grade standing throughout the term.
+Sakai Gradebook will be used - you will be able to see your grade standing throughout the term.